cdungca/comparing-classifiers/README.md

 ![alt text](https://github.com/cdungca/comparing-classifiers/blob/main/images/poutcome_distribution.png "Poutcome Distribution")

-Since our goal is to choose a classifier for predictive model, we will remove duration since this feature highly affects the target (e.g., if duration=0 then y='no').
+Looking at the distribution and the values for each categorical field, there are some records with "unknown" values.
+We will remove these records to clean the data.

 In pdays numeric field, client not previously contacted contains a value of 999.
-This will affect the scaling of data and we should just replace it to 0.
+This will affect the scaling of data and we will just replace it with 0.

 The following categorical fields will be converted to numeric using One Hot Encoding: